scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 1. Restore the database server.

-   Please refer to the following official document for more details on how to restore the kkkAzure Database for MySQL/PostgreSQL server with PITR.
+   Please refer to the following official document for more details on how to restore the Azure Database for MySQL/PostgreSQL server with PITR.

    * [Point-in-time restore of a Azure Database for MySQL Flexible Server using Azure portal](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-restore-server-portal)
    * [Backup and restore in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-backup-restore)